chloelulu/tdGBH/README.md

 # tdGBH

-The goal of tdGBH is to perform two-dimensional group Benjamini-Hochberg procedure for false discovery rate control in Two-Way multiple testing.
+The goal of tdGBH is to perform two-dimensional group Benjamini-Hochberg procedure for false discovery rate control in Two-Way multiple testing test.

 ## Installation

-You can install the development version of tdGBH like so:
+You can install tdGBH like so:

 ``` r
 install.packages('tdGBH')